 The second part of the day will begin at Plaza de la Merced, where Picasso’s birthplace is located, next to the new market, another good place to grab some delicatessen.
 On the side you will find el Teatro Cervantes, the focal point of the Malaga film festival and the cultural landmark of the city.
 Continue along the small streets until you reach the Plaza de la Merced and down Granada Street, where you will find la iglesia of Santiago, one of the most important in the city.
 Halfway down the street, you will find Calle San Agustín where the Picasso Museum is located.

-Perhaps for a day trip, it seems complicated to enter the museum and enjoy it, but it is a matter of priorities and you can eliminate some part by visiting it.
-An essential for lovers of art and genius Malaga.
+Perhaps for a day trip, it seems complicated to enter the Picasso museum and enjoy it, but it is a matter of priorities and you can eliminate some part by visiting it.
+An essential for art lovers.

-The day will end on the most important street of the city, Marqués de Larios street, main spot of the historic center.
-Being a pedestrian it is a delight to stroll through it until you reach Plaza de la Constitución, from there we can get lost by its little streets (Especería, Compañía, Santa María, etc.) until you find somewhere you like to dine or have a drink , Although I propose a small gastronomic tour of tapas for my favorite places.
+We will finish the day in the most important street of the city, Calle Marqués de Larios, commercial epicenter of the historic center.
+Being pedestrian, it is a delight to walk through it until you reach the Plaza de la Constitución, from there we can get lost in its little streets (Especería, Compañía, Santa María, etc.) until we find a place that you like to have dinner or have a drink. , although I propose a small tapas gastronomic tour of my favorite places.